 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Hedgehog mushrooms look a lot like highly prized chanterelles, and have a wonderfully sweet and nutty flavor when fresh.
+Hedgehog mushrooms look a lot like highly prized chanterelles and have a wonderfully sweet and nutty flavor when they're fresh.
 As with many wild mushrooms, older specimens will take on a strong mineral flavor that is less than enticing.
-Avoid disappointment by only buying wild mushrooms from places with a high turnover so you don't get stuck with less-than-delicious fungus.
+Avoid disappointment by only buying wild mushrooms from places with a high turnover rate so you don't get stuck with them when they're less-than-delicious.

-- Heat a large frying pan over high heat.
+Heat a large frying pan over high heat.
 When the pan is hot, add the butter and oil.
 When the butter is melted, add the trimmed and clean mushrooms.
-Cook, stirring frequently, until the mushrooms have released their liquid, that liquid has evaporated, and the mushrooms are tender and starting to brown, about 5 minutes.
+Stirring frequently, cook until the mushrooms have released their liquid, that liquid has evaporated, and the mushrooms are tender and starting to brown—about 5 minutes.

-- If adding garlic to the proceedings, do it now.
-Cook, stirring, until the garlic is fragrant and the mushrooms are browned, 1 to 2 minutes.
+If adding garlic, do it now.
+Cook, stirring, until the garlic is fragrant and the mushrooms are browned.
+This should take about 1 to 2 minutes.

 If using fresh thyme, add that after the garlic.
 Stir to combine it with the mushrooms, about 15 seconds.